bablokb/pcb-buttonbar/README.md

 The footprints for the top-side are 1206, suitable for hand-soldering.
 The bottom-side uses 0603, ideal for automatic assembly.

+Checkout the branch "1x6-layout" for an alternatve button-layout.

 Production Files
 ----------------

-In the directory `jclpcb` you will find gerber-files, bom and cpl-file suitable for JCLPCB.
+In the directory `production_files` you will find gerber-files, bom and cpl-file suitable for JCLPCB.
 Migrating to a format suitable for your favorite pcb-assembly service should be straightforward.